Melanie makes up stories. In others, she tells the truth.

 She nears completion of her debut novel: Christmas Card.
 Tagline?
 You can lie but you can’t hide.

-A classic road trip story, Christmas Card follows Emery McDaniel as she visits her college friends, hunting truth after 30 years of holiday letters.
-Imagine the movie: The Group reconnects On the Road, discovering RainMan.
+A classic road trip story, Christmas Card follows Emery McDaniel and her college friends, unpacking 30 years of secrets hidden from their annual holiday letters.
+Imagine the movie: The Group reconnects On the Road – with a 21st century twist.

 Before Melanie told her own stories, she reported others’ truths.